Auger de Balben

 Auger de Balben (died c.
-1163) was the third Grand Master of the Knights Hospitaller, holding the office from 1160 until his death.
+1163) was the grand master of the Knights Hospitaller, holding the office from 1160 until his death.
 He succeeded Raymond du Puy.
 Many references list an Arnaud de Comps as Balben's successor, which some believe to be incorrect.
 His successor was Gilbert of Assailly.

 Biography

 Auger de Balben was believed to be born in Dauphiné, at Risoul, despite the absence of any trace in the Dauphinois armorials.
 He was a former companion-in-arms of Raymond du Puy whom he accompanied in 1157 to Saint-Gilles in 1157 and to Forez in 1158.

 In 1160, Auger would have taken part in the Synod of Nazareth and would have pronounced himself as supporting the pope Alexander III against the anti-pope Victor IV.
 The date of Auger's access to the magisterium is also uncertain.
 The first document that has come down to us and that probably comes from Auger of Balben dates from 29 November 1160, and the last known act of his predecessor is from 25 November 1158.
 His magistracy was short-lived, the last mention is of March 11, 1162.
 He was succeeded by Gilbert of Assailly.